Restore an app in Azure

 Download or delete a backup from a storage account

-- From the main Browse blade of the Azure portal, select Storage accounts.
+From the main Browse page of the Azure portal, select Storage accounts.
 A list of your existing storage accounts is displayed.

-In the storage account blade, select the container you want
+In the storage account page, select the container you want

 Select backup file you want to download or delete.